Mystery-box show: Reception

-Mystery box shows have attracted both significant critical praise and substantial criticism.
+Mystery-box shows have attracted both critical praise and criticism.

-Supporters of the format argue that it offers a uniquely immersive and participatory viewing experience.
+Supporters of the format argue that it offers an immersive and participatory viewing experience.
 According to Vulture, series such as Lost, Westworld, and The Leftovers exemplify how ambiguity and layered storytelling can create "mystery-box TV shows, less about genre and more about structure and ambiguity," encouraging audiences to speculate and form theories long after each episode airs.
+Author Colin Barrett agreed that mystery-box narratives offered a participatory element, but wrote, "Facilitated by social media and online fan forums, every reader and viewer who so desires has the chance to posit themselves as critic, theorist, prophet and de facto co-writer.
+When stories don't add up, the speculation can go on for ever."

 Individual programs have also been singled out for acclaim.
 The New Yorker praised Yellowjackets for combining survivalist mystery with a psychological exploration of trauma, noting that its dual timelines allowed for "richly realized performances" and deep character arcs beyond its central puzzle.

 However, the format has also been widely criticized for being difficult to sustain.
-ScreenRant argued that mystery box storytelling is "one of the hardest [genres] to get right on television," as extended intrigue often leads to viewer dissatisfaction when answers are delayed or fail to meet expectations.
+ScreenRant argued that mystery-box storytelling is "one of the hardest [genres] to get right on television," as extended intrigue often leads to viewer dissatisfaction when answers are delayed or fail to meet expectations.
+Colin Barrett argued that the mystery box is "purpose built to not add up" and called the style "self-consciously labyrinthine and reflexive meta-narratives that end, when they can be said to end at all, in irresolution, deferral and ellipsis".

-Lost is frequently cited as a key example of this issue.
-While initially acclaimed for its intricate mysteries, the show faced backlash as it introduced numerous enigmas without resolving them satisfactorily.
-Critics noted that the series’ accumulation of unanswered questions led to "a sense of narrative exhaustion" by its conclusion.

-Some commentators argue that mystery box shows sometimes privilege secrecy over coherent storytelling, creating narratives in which "viewers rarely feel like they know anything."
-Writing about Severance, Medium observed that this narrative approach can mean "nothing can ever be truly resolved," leaving audiences in a perpetual state of anticipation without closure.
+The format has also been criticized as being ultimately predictable.
+Forrest Wickman of Slate argued that, in the case of J. J. Abrams, "the not-so-well–kept secret of [...] mystery boxes is that they tend to contain ... pretty much exactly what you expect."
+Entertainment Weekly described the story of Westworld season 1 as a mystery box but assessed that "it was so well plotted that fans were able to guess all of the twists before they were actually revealed".